mre/mre.github.io.v2/blog/2017-obsolete.md

 I needed a place to host the bot.

-Preferably for free, as it was an Open Source project.
+Preferably for free, as it was a non-profit Open Source project.
-Also, the service would have to run binaries.
+Also, the provider would have to run binaries.

 For quite some time, I was following a product named [zeit](https://zeit.co/).
 It runs any Docker container using an intuitive command line interface called `now`.